This article originally appeared on VICE UK.

 We had been friends for a really long time before we got together.
 We officially became a couple in early February.
 We had been staying together the night before he was told he needed to self-isolate for a week because he had a cough.
 So I packed and went to stay for the week.
 The Monday we were supposed to come out of quarantine was when lockdown began, so I ended up just staying there for 14 weeks.

-Living together we learned a lot about each other.
-I learned that he shakes his head when he brushes his teeth instead of moving the brush haha, and he learned that I can’t share towels with another person.
+Living together, we learned a lot about each other.
+I learned that he shakes his head when he brushes his teeth instead of moving the brush.
+He learned that I can’t share towels with another person.
 We realised that he’s better at cooking and I’m better at general chores so we ended up falling into a routine that he would cook and I would do the dishes.

 I eventually moved out about a week ago as his flatmate is high risk and I was asked to go back to work, so we thought it would be best for me to move back into my flat so I could work and earn money and keep everyone safe.